Mating parabolic rational maps with Hecke groups: Introduction

-In the late 2010s, a dynamical theory of Schwarz reflection maps in quadrature domains emerged, and abundant examples of matings (in a broader sense) of antiholomorphic rational maps and reflection groups were produced (for instance, see \cite{LLMM1,LLMM3,LMM23,LMMN}).
-In particular, the anti-holomorphic analogue of the Bullett-Penrose correspondences was studied in \cite{LLMM3}, and such correspondences were shown to arise as matings of parabolic quadratic anti-rational maps and an anti-conformal analogue of the modular group.
-In \cite{LMM23}, this mating phenomenon was generalized to arbitrary degree by establishing a parabolic version of the Bullett-Freiberger Conjecture \cite{BF1} in the antiholomorphic setting (more precisely, it was proved that all ``parabolic degree $d\geq 2$ anti-rational maps'' with connected Julia set can be mated with anti-conformal analogues of Hecke groups yielding certain correspondences).

-In this paper, we will prove a parabolic version of the Bullett-Freiberger Conjecture in the holomorphic setting; i.e., we show that there exist algebraic correspondences realizing matings between all ``parabolic degree $d\geq 2$ rational maps'' and Hecke groups $\mathcal H_{d+1}$ (see Subsection~\ref{main_thm_subsec} for a precise statement).
+In the late 2010s, a dynamical theory of Schwarz reflection maps in quadrature domains emerged, and abundant examples of matings (in a broader sense) of antiholomorphic rational maps and reflection groups were produced (for instance, see \cite{LM16,LLMM1,LLMM3,LMM23,LMMN}).
+In particular, the so-called \emph{cubic Chebyshev family} of anti-holomorphic correspondences was studied in \cite{LLMM3}.
+This is an antiholomorphic analogue of the family of correspondences from \cite{BP} mentioned above.
+Such correspondences were shown to arise as matings of parabolic quadratic anti-rational maps and an anti-conformal analogue of the modular group.
+In \cite{LMM23}, this mating phenomenon was generalized to arbitrary degree by establishing a parabolic version of the conjecture of \cite{BF1} in the antiholomorphic setting (more precisely, it was proved that all ``parabolic degree $d\geq 2$ anti-rational maps'' with connected Julia set can be mated with anti-conformal analogues of Hecke groups yielding certain correspondences).
+In this paper, we will prove a parabolic version of the conjecture of \cite{BF1} in the holomorphic setting; i.e., we show that there exist algebraic correspondences realizing matings between all ``parabolic degree $d\geq 2$ rational maps'' and Hecke groups $\mathcal H_{d+1}$ (see Section~\ref{main_thm_subsec} for a precise statement).

 The general outline of the proof of this result is modeled on the classical Douady-Hubbard theory of polynomial-like maps that realizes such maps as matings of hybrid and external classes (or external maps) \cite{DH}, \cite[\S 3]{Lyu99}.
 Due to the presence of parabolic points belonging to the boundary of the domains of both the Hecke groups and the rational maps that we are going to mate, we need an extension of the theory of polynomial-like maps different from parabolic-like maps \cite{L1}.
 Specifically, we work with the category of \emph{pinched polynomial-like maps}, where the domain and the range are allowed to touch at a point.
 The hybrid classes for the relevant pinched polynomial-like maps are given by parabolic rational maps and their external maps are certain piecewise real-analytic, expansive circle coverings with a unique parabolic fixed point.